jdmusic88/javascript-challenge/README.md

 ### Level 1: Automatic Table and Date Search (Required)

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+* Create a basic HTML web page

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.